pykeen/pykeen/docs/source/tutorial/first_steps.rst

 Using Learned Embeddings
 ------------------------
-The embeddings learned for entities and relations are useful for link prediction in PyKEEN, but also generally useful for other downstream machine learning tasks like clustering, regression, and classification.
+The embeddings learned for entities and relations are useful for link prediction in PyKEEN (see :ref:`making_predictions`), but also generally useful for other downstream machine learning tasks like clustering, regression, and classification.

-The embeddings themselves are typically stored in a :class:`pykeen.nn.Embedding`, which wraps the :class:`torch.nn.Embedding` with several key values.
+The embeddings themselves are typically stored in a :class:`pykeen.nn.emb.Embedding`, which wraps the :class:`torch.nn.Embedding` with several key values.
 They can be accessed like this: